mramshaw/helm-test/README.md

 Helm can be used to inspect Helm Charts via <kbd>helm inspect</kbd>.

-[If the Helm chart is not available in the local cache, it will be downloaded and stored in the cache.]
+[If the Helm chart is not available in the local cache, helm will fetch it and store it in the cache.]

 This should look as follows: